-Engkantos, more commonly known as fairies in other parts of the world, are known by Filipinos to be whimsical and mischievous.
+Engkantos, more commonly known as fairies in other parts of the world, is known by Filipinos to be whimsical and mischievous.
 When in a bad mood, they are said to inflict diseases and madness upon a human target and are held by some folks to be the cause of an unknown sickness being suffered by an otherwise healthy individual.

 Related Article: Top 10 Lesser-Known Mythical Creatures in Philippine Folklore

 However, the most unsettling stories about engkantos are their penchant for kidnapping a human they are smitten with and then bringing their abductee into their realm.
-Accounts of being abducted by an engkanto are numerous across the archipelago and persists even in urban areas.
+Accounts of being abducted by an engkanto are numerous across the archipelago and persist even in urban areas.

 Although the belief in engkantos may have originated with our ancestors, a Jesuit named Francisco Demetrio also theorized that the fair-skinned engkantos actually were metaphors for Spanish friars who abducted and abused Filipina women.